kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 Runtime enforcement provides an additional layer of security by detecting insecure and unexpected behaviors, such as access to a protected filesystem, for running workloads and providing ways to prevent such behaviors.

-In some cases, such as when a new policy is applied to existing workloads, it may be desirable to report policy violations without blocking requests or otherwise impacting critical workloads.
+In some cases, such as when a new policy is applied to existing workloads, it is desirable to report policy violations without blocking requests or otherwise impacting critical workloads.
 A PEP should provide this flexibility on a granular basis.

 There are two distinct threat actors for container runtimes: